-ERM was commissioned by the Natural Resources Defense Council and the Sierra Club to evaluate the costs and benefits of New Jersey adopting the ACC II regulation.
+ERM was commissioned by the Natural Resources Defense Council to evaluate the costs and benefits of Illinois adopting the ACC II regulation.
 This rule, recently adopted by California, would require vehicle manufacturers to increase sales of light-duty ZEV within the state, reaching 100 percent sales by 2035.
 The ramp up of these vehicles to reach that 2035 goal is affected by manufacturer's use of compliance flexibilities in the first 5 years of the program.
-The analysis examines on-road vehicles registered in New Jersey less than 8,500 pounds gross vehicle weight, encompassing passenger cars, crossovers, SUVs, and pickup trucks-collectively called light-duty vehicles (LDVs).
+The analysis examines on-road vehicles registered in Illinois less than 8,500 pounds gross vehicle weight, encompassing passenger cars, crossovers, SUVs, and pickup trucks-collectively called light-duty vehicles (LDVs).

-The New Jersey LDV fleet includes 5.2 million vehicles that annually travel more than 67 billion miles and consume more than 2.9 billion gallons of petroleum-based fuels.
+The Illinois LDV fleet includes 8.5 million vehicles that annually travel more than 100 billion miles and consume more than 4.3 billion gallons of petroleum-based fuels.

 Internal combustion engine (ICE) vehicles included in the LDV fleet emit criteria pollutant and greenhouse gas (GHG) emissions from their tailpipes that contribute to air pollution and climate change.
-Since the LDV fleet is projected to grow by 13 percent by 2050, this problem will only grow larger.
+Since the LDV fleet is projected to grow by 19 percent by 2050, this problem will only grow larger.